 There were over 40 comments regarding funding and benefits of the Preliminary Plan.
 There were 29 comments in support of generating additional public revenue to fund the public transit element, two comments in opposition, and five comments required a clarifying response.
-Eight commenters indicated that they believed that the public transit element included in the FCTP was inadequate.
-Several of the commenters indicated their preferences for which funding sources should be pursued so that the Region could achieve the public transit element included in the Preliminary Plan.
-The most frequently cited sources include increasing fuel tax rates (7), implementing a VMT fee (7), and increasing sales tax rates (6).
+Eight commenters indicated they believed the public transit element included in the FCTP was inadequate.
+Several of the commenters indicated their preferences for which funding sources should be pursued so the Region could achieve the public transit element included in the Preliminary Plan.
+The most frequently cited sources included increasing fuel tax rates (7), implementing a VMT fee (7), and increasing sales tax rates (6).